developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-5/mx/version-on-device/index.md

 ## Using APIs

-If your application needs to determine the version of MX installed on a device at run time, then you can use a the `VersionManager` EMDK for Android API.
+If your application needs to determine the version of MX installed on a device at run time, then you can use a the `VersionManager` API.

     :::java
     // Get an instance of VersionManager